 In February 1994, an amendment to the Partnership Agreement created a right of presentment under which all Investing Partners have a limited and voluntary right to offer their Units to the Partnership twice each year to be purchased for cash.
-In 2007, the first right of presentment offer of \$12,507 per Unit, plus interest to the date of payment, was made to Investing Partners based on a December 31, 2006 valuation date.
-The second right of presentment offer of \$11,282 per Unit was made to the Investing Partners based a valuation date of June 30, 2007.
-As a result, the Partnership acquired 10.1 units for a total of \$124,512.
-In 2006 and 2005, Investing Partners were paid \$57,312 and \$22,775, respectively, for a total of 7.4 Units.
+In 2008, the first right of presentment offer of \$13,225 per Unit, plus interest to the date of payment, was made to Investing Partners based on a December 31, 2007 valuation date.
+The second right of presentment offer of \$13,245 per Unit was made to the Investing Partners based a valuation date of June 30, 2008.
+As a result, the Partnership acquired 16.7 units for a total of \$228,995.
+In 2007 and 2006, Investing Partners were paid \$124,512 and \$57,312, respectively, for a total of 15.2 Units.

-There will be two rights of presentment in 2008, but the Partnership is not in a position to predict how many Units will be presented for repurchase and cannot, at this time, determine if the Partnership will have sufficient funds available to repurchase Units.
+There will be two rights of presentment in 2009, but the Partnership is not in a position to predict how many Units will be presented for repurchase and cannot, at this time, determine if the Partnership will have sufficient funds available to repurchase Units.
 The Amended Partnership Agreement contains limitations on the number of Units that the Partnership can repurchase, including an annual limit on repurchases of 10 percent of outstanding Units.
 The Partnership has no obligation to repurchase any Units presented to the extent that it determines that it has insufficient funds for such repurchases.
+The Partnership is not likely to have funds available to repurchase Units during the first half of 2009.